kmaliszewski9/kmaliszewski9.github.io/_posts/2025-12-07-scala3-slowdown.md

 ---

 Is this clickbait?
 Not really. <br>
 Is this the fault of the language or the compiler?
-Definitely not.
+Definitely not. <br>
 Rather, it was part of a rushed migration.
 Sharing the lessons learned in the process.

----

 I was refreshing one of our services.
 Part of this process was to migrate codebase from Scala 2.13 to Scala 3.
 I’ve done this a few times before and overall had a positive experience.
 Well, at least until we talk about projects with macro wizardry.